 The basic qualifications for donating whole blood include being at least 16 years of age and weighing at least 110 pounds.
 Donors must also be in generally good health and feel well on the day of donation.
 There are also eligibility requirements with regards to health history, including medications you are taking, and travel history.
-Call our Medical Help Desk (1-866-366-6771) for specific questions regarding your eligibility.
+Call our Medical Help Desk at 1-800-310-9556, Option 1, or direct dial at 412-209-7035 for specific questions regarding your eligibility.

 It is very important that donors drink plenty of decaffeinated fluids and eat a good meal within four hours of donating.
 Getting a good night’s sleep the night before donating is also recommended.
 For more on donor preparation, click here.

 You must bring at least one form of photo ID, which includes your full name (e.g. driver’s license).
 It’s also recommended to bring a list of medications that you are taking and a list of places outside the U.S. you have visited within the past three years.

 From registration to post-donation refreshments it takes approximately an hour to donate a unit of whole blood.
 Times can vary for other blood donations but the process remains the same:

 1. Registration: Sign in, and provide us with your name, date of birth, address and additional demographic information.

 2. Medical Screening: Answer confidential medical history questions and complete a mini-physical, including measuring blood pressure, temperature and pulse.

 3. Blood Donation: Donate a unit of whole blood in approximately 10-15 minutes (no more than 20 minutes).
 Other donation types may take longer.

 4. Post-Donation Refreshments: Remain in our canteen for about 15 minutes, eating a snack and drinking plenty of decaffeinated fluids.